 Real estate loans consist of mortgage loans and other real estate loans which are primarily collateralized by a first, second or third mortgage lien or a leasehold mortgage on, or an assignment of the partnership interest in, the related properties.
 Our real estate loans typically have a fixed interest rate for the loan term.
 We enter into real estate loans for existing facilities and for the construction of facilities.
-At December 31, 2023, our average annualized yield on these investments was approximately 10.2%.
-At December 31, 2023, approximately 69.6% of our real estate loans have initial terms that expire after 2028.
+From time to time, we may provide loans that allow us to participate in the expected residual profits of a facility through the sale, refinancing or acquisition of the property.
+At December 31, 2024, our average annualized yield on real estate loan investments was approximately 10.9%.
+At December 31, 2024, approximately 60.8% of our real estate loans have maturity dates that expire after 2029.